• Skip to primary navigation

 Jump to Recipe Print Recipe

-A bowl of vegan pumpkin risotto with a spoon and garnished with fresh parsley.
+A bowl of vegan pumpkin risotto with a spoon in it and garnished with fresh parsley.

 Why you will love this recipe: